“Rahab of Jericho” by Dina Cormick

 Rahab’s story is yet another picture of God’s Big Story as it is told over and over and over and over all throughout Scripture, and indeed, in every story ever told.
 God’s Big Story of the outsiders and the outcasts being brought into the Family.

 In Rahab’s case, she is an outsider among outsiders.
-To the Hebrews, she’s a Canaanite; to the Canaanites, she’s a woman; and even among Canaanite women, Rahab is a prostitute.
-Rahab, the outcast of outcasts, is one of the most marginalized members of society, and it is Rahab who is brought from her house of ill repute on the very outskirts of town into the very Center of it all: the lineage of the Messiah.
+To the Hebrews, she is a Canaanite; to the Canaanites, she is a woman; and even among Canaanite women, Rahab is a prostitute.
+Rahab, one of the most marginalized members of society, is brought from her house of ill repute — literally on the very outskirts of town — into the Center of it all: the lineage of the Messiah.

 Whoa.
 How incredible is God?
 He is constantly turning the world upside-down.
 Constantly turning social norms and social hierarchies on their heads.
-Despite the fact that we as Christians all too often marginalize others based on our own rule-mongering, the Scriptures obstinately tell God’s Gospel as compassionate rather than oppressive, inclusive rather than exclusive, dignifying rather than demonizing.
+He is completely uninterested in conserving the status quo.
+Despite the fact that we as Christians all too often marginalize others based on our own fear and rule-mongering, the Scriptures obstinately tell God’s Gospel as compassionate rather than oppressive, inclusive rather than exclusive, dignifying rather than demonizing.
 In both Old and New Testaments, those who cry out for mercy are heard, the oppressed are delivered, and the outcast canonized — murderers, lepers, Gentiles, prostitutes.
 That is what I love about Rahab’s story.
 It is God’s story; and indeed, the story of all of our lives.

 When Rahab chooses God, she chooses salvation.
-The “cord of scarlet thread” given to Rahab by the Hebrew spies marked her household as covered by a covenant that Rahab’s household would be passed over during Jericho’s destruction.
-Rahab’s story is our story, a reminder that as believers in Jesus Christ you and I were brought out of spiritual prostitution and idolatry into the Family Tree of Jesus—brothers and sisters, co-heirs, and ministers of the very same reconciliation we have received to those who are outside; those who would stick out like sore thumbs if they walked into our churches, offices, or coffee shops; those who don’t dress like us, talk like us, vote like us.
+The “cord of scarlet thread” given to Rahab by the Hebrew spies marked her household as covered by covenant: Rahab and her family would be passed over during Jericho’s destruction.
+Rahab’s story is our story.
+A reminder that as believers in Jesus Christ, you and I were brought out of spiritual prostitution and idolatry and into the Family Tree of Jesus.
+Brothers and sisters, co-heirs, and ministers of the very same reconciliation we have received to those who are on the outside looking in — those who would stick out like sore thumbs if they walked into our churches, offices, or coffee shops; those who may not dress like us, talk like us, vote like us.

 Christ Jesus hung from a Roman cross, a blood-soaked cord upon the windowsill of the world.
 Claim his Passover Gift.
 Celebrate it.
-Find ways to remember you are tied into It All, weaving the thread of redemption into every aspect of your life so that you may present a habit, which is to say, a garment, of grace to the world and extend that thread, that life-line, to others, that those outside might be grafted in.
+Find ways to remember you are tied into It All.
+Weave the thread of redemption into every aspect of your life so that you may present a habit, which is to say, a garment, of grace to the world and extend that thread, that life-line, to others, that those who are outside might be grafted in.

 - Frymer-Kensky, Tikva.
 Reading the Women of the Bible.
 New York: Random House, 2002.
 36.